What Is Your Tolerance to Alcohol Exposure?

 - Nausea and vomiting

 Cleansing and overcoming these symptoms is an important aspect of alcohol recovery as it allows individuals to move past the physical dependencies on substances so they can focus on healing and treatment for their alcohol dependence.
-Alcohol rehab facilities are the best places to go through detox since medical professionals are on-site to help manage alcohol withdrawal symptoms and administer the most effective alcohol withdrawal treatment.
+Alcohol rehab centers are the best places to go through detox since medical professionals are on-site to help manage alcohol withdrawal symptoms and administer the most effective alcohol withdrawal treatment.
 Detox is a different experience for each person; therefore, the treatment and methods used to reduce withdrawal symptoms are often unique to the individual in need.